TheNounProject/CollectionView/Guides/Supplementary Views.md

 Without a xib, you will need to create the subviews manually in `init(frame frameRect: NSRect)`.

-> If you view is not dynamic or does not need outlsets you can also create a nib with a view of type CollectionReusableView and avoid creating a subclass.
+> If you view is not dynamic or does not need outlets you can also create a nib with a view of type CollectionReusableView and avoid creating a subclass.

 #### Registering Cells